Timemi11/Timemi11/README.md

 Hi 👋 My name is ChatchawanAromtip
 ==================================

 Hello, I'm currently studying for a major in Computer Science.
-I've been interested in Web Developer, Full Stack Developer or Software Engineer.
+I've been interesting in Web Developer, Full Stack Developer or Software Engineer.

 *   🌍  I'm based in NakhonPathom, Thailand
 *   ✉️  You can contact me at [momuu56@gmail.com](mailto:momuu56@gmail.com)<a href="https://www.github.com/Timemi11" target="_blank" rel="noreferrer"><img